 How do I file an appeal?

-Notify the Appeals Board that you are appealing from a decision of the Department of Alcoholic Beverage Control (ABC) by filing a document with the Appeals Board.
+Notify the Appeals Board that you are appealing from a decision of the Department of Alcoholic Beverage Control (ABC) by filing a document with the Board or completing the optional Notice of Appeal Form.
 The document may be in the form of a legal pleading or a letter which should:

 - state that an appeal is being filed;

 - state the specific questions to be considered by the Board on review;

 - include the name of the appellant, the registration and file numbers, and the date of the decision; and

 - state at least one ground for the appeal (i.e., a statement of why you believe the Department’s decision is wrong).